CS-SI/eodag/docs/getting_started_guide/register.rst

   * Add your WEkEO credentials (*username*, *password*) to the user configuration file.

-  * Depending on which data you want to retriev, you will then need to accept terms and conditions (for once).
+  * Depending on which data you want to retrieve, you will then need to accept terms and conditions (for once).
 To do this, follow the
     `tutorial guidelines <https://eodag.readthedocs.io/en/latest/notebooks/tutos/tuto_wekeo.html#Registration>`__
     or run the following commands in your terminal.